saitaiky/notebook/docs/blog/2023-10-27-hello-world.md

 With this in mind, I intend for this blog to document my ongoing learning journey in this ever-evolving world.
 Your feedback is greatly appreciated should you come across any inaccuracies, as it will enable me to make necessary adjustments.

-## Future
+## The future

-As of October 2023, after a year of effort, the majority of my articles here provide answers to "how" and "what."
+As of October 2023, the majority of my articles here provide answers to "how" and "what."
 In 2024, my focus will shift towards exploring thoughts, ideas, and developing side projects in the AI and Crypto domains.